Halloween Safety: 13 Tips for Trick-or-Treating

 But Halloween has a spooky side, too.
 From carving pumpkins to skipping around after dark, Halloween offers its own unique hazards.
 For example, did you know that kids are four times more likely to be struck by a car on Halloween?
 That's what the Centers for Disease Control and Prevention found after studying more than 20 years of statistics from the National Highway Safety Commission.¹ Now, that's truly scary!

-So, as you prepare for the Big Night, and then escort your little trick-or-treater on his rounds, practice good safety habits, including these 13 tips.
+So, as you prepare for the Big Night, and then escort your little trick-or-treater on his rounds, practice good safety habits.

 - Always stay on the sidewalk, if there is one.
 No sidewalk?
 Stick close to the curb, facing oncoming traffic.